Niagara Falls is one of Canada’s most popular tourist destinations.

 10:00 P.M.: Fireworks

 Every weeknight and some weekends, Niagara Falls celebrates with a fantastic firework display over Horseshoe Falls.
 The colors are dazzling, especially reflected in the river and falls.
-The show is only about 15 minutes long, so you can rush to bed after them — or you can stay up and enjoy Niagara’s casinos and night clubs.
+The show is only about 15 minutes long, so you can rush to bed after them.

 Day 2: Niagara Country